 We decided to stay in Imerovigli, because according to “Santorini Dave”, we would have one of the best sunset views of Nea Kameni (the remaining crater of the blown volcano) on the Caldera.
 Also, as an extra added bonus, Imerovigli is extremely quiet.
 In the end, we decided if we wanted to party, Fira was either a 2.4 km walk along one of the most beautiful views in the world (this time without bags), or a short cab ride.

-We chose Prekas Apartments and their Captains Cave Spa Double room for its price and amenities.
+STAY: We chose Prekas Apartments and their Captains Cave Spa Double room for its price and amenities.
 It had its own private balcony, a spa tub in the bathroom, and the most unbelievable view right outside the front door.

 Prekas is a privately owned family business.
 Their service and hospitality is exceptional; nothing is missed.
 They greet you with a welcome drink when you check in (either a local wine or beer) that is swiftly brought to your room once you get settled.
-We also found a bottle of Santorini wine that we uncorked for our first Santorini sunset.
+We also found a bottle of Santorini wine on the kitchenette that we uncorked for our first Santorini sunset.
 The family was incredibly accommodating with all our questions, giving us excellent recommendations for food and drink, and also arranged a shuttle back to the airport on our last night.

 Prekas was also very close to a local grocery store where we were able to pick up all of the fixings for a great sunset dinner outside of our traditional Santorini cave dwelling.
 The grocery stores sell everything from olive oil to beer and wine.